Does A U Visa Lead To A Green Card?

 • You have the understanding of the crime committed.
 However, if the victim is underage or is unable to explain the crime due to his or her disability, the parent or a guardian might deliver the information on behalf of the victim.

 • You intend to assist the legal authorities in investigating and prosecuting the crime and the criminal.
-In a case where the victim is underage or is unable to help the law enforcement due to his or her disability, the parent, guardian or a close friend may assist the law on the victim’s behalf.
+In a case where the victim is underage or is unable to help law enforcement due to his or her disability, the parent, guardian, or a close friend may assist law enforcement on the victim’s behalf.

 • The crime took place within the United States or goes against the U.S. state law